-Every time you buy a Ruby Cup, you donate one more to a school girl in need.
-A Ruby Cup helps to stay in school and relieves her from the monthly stressful days.
-Getting access to a healthy and sustainable menstrual product, combined with an educational workshop that opens a safe space to discuss puberty and menstruation, offers our users a chance to live their periods of knowledge, dignity and without shame.
+Every time you buy a Ruby Cup, you donate one more to a young person without access to safe period products.
+A Ruby Cup helps to stay in school and relieves from the monthly stressful days.
+Getting access to a healthy and sustainable menstrual product, combined with an educational workshop that opens a safe space to discuss puberty and menstruation, offers our users a chance to live their periods with knowledge, dignity and without shame.

 The distribution of Ruby Cup requires a thorough educational workshop : local NGOs teach our new users about menstrual health and how to use a Ruby Cup.

 We teach our users about reproductive health, we bring down taboos, they help us make better choices for their bodies.

 Buy One, Give One

 Photo: A Femme International Feminine Health Management Workshop in Kenya.

 Let's talk about menstrual care

 Our educational workshop includes information on reproductive health, menstrual care and how to use a Ruby Cup.